-Land use in the study area over the past century included predominantly residential, retail and office space rather than industrial uses.
+Land use in the study area over the past century included predominantly residential, retail, and office space rather than industrial uses.
 Historical and current land uses in the area that pose potential environmental concerns include: coal and petroleum storage, manufacturing, dry cleaning, printing and painting shops, electrical substations, vehicle maintenance and fueling, and ash or junk dump sites.
 As discussed in the previous section, additionally, the entire study area is expected to be underlain by historic fill, which could include municipal trash, street sweepings, soil, rubble, ship ballast, ash, and possibly industrial wastes.

 Numerous petroleum spills, many of which have not yet been cleaned up to the satisfaction of the New York State Department of Environmental Conservation (DEC), are located within the project site and in the surrounding neighborhood.
-It is therefore possible that petroleum contaminated soil and groundwater could be encountered in the subsurface during construction.
+It is therefore possible that petroleum-contaminated soil and groundwater could be encountered in the subsurface during construction.
+There are no known above-ground storage tanks on the project site.

 A summary of findings, organized by street intersection, is presented in Table 10-1.
 The summary lists potential or confirmed usage of hazardous materials within the project site, as well as activities occurring in the remainder of the study area that may have affected environmental conditions at the project site.
-Areas where pavilions could be constructed under the Proposed Action are noted in the table and are shown on Figures 1-2 through 1-4 in Chapter 1, "Project Description."
+Areas where pavilions could be constructed under the Proposed Action are noted in the table and are shown in Figures 1-2 through 1-4 in Chapter 1.